Georgia returns to home away from home to face Ohio State | Times Leader

 Click here to subscribe today or Login.

-The No. 1 Bulldogs (13-0) , earning a spot in the Peach Bowl on New Year’s Eve.
+The No. 1 Bulldogs (13-0) received the top seed from the selection committee Sunday, earning a spot in the Peach Bowl on New Year’s Eve.

 The reigning national champions will be in a familiar place for their semifinal showdown against No. 4 Ohio State (11-1, No. 4 CFP).

 Georgia will be making its third appearance of the season at Mercedes-Benz Stadium in Atlanta, about 75 miles from its Athens campus.
-The Bulldogs opened with in the Chick-fil-A Kickoff game, and they claimed their first Southeastern Conference title since 2017 with on Saturday.
+The Bulldogs opened with a 49-3 demolition of Oregon in the Chick-fil-A Kickoff game, and they claimed their first Southeastern Conference title since 2017 with a 50-30 rout of LSU on Saturday.

 ‘“We like this place,” Georgia quarterback Stetson Bennett said with a grin.
 “We play pretty good here.”